Navigating with GPS

 - For an optimal signal, point the GPS part of the watch upwards.
 The best signal can be received in an open area with a clear view of the sky.

 - The GPS receiver usually works well inside tents and other thin covers.
 However, objects, buildings, dense vegetation or cloudy weather can reduce the GPS signal reception quality.

 - GPS signal does not penetrate any solid constructions or water.
-Therefore do not try to activate GPS inside buildings, caves or under water.
+Therefore do not try to activate GPS for example inside buildings, caves, or under water.

 GPS grids and position formats